 The international best practice examples demonstrated that there were several differences, but also many similarities in the ways different regions chose to train and accredit their tourist guides.
 (See Table 12 for a summary of the similarities in training and accreditation of tourist guides in the EU, India and the EAC).
 This provided a good foundation for sections 5 and 6 that discussed the development of a cross-border tourist guide training and accreditation programme for Southern Africa.
 Section 5 looked at what a training syllabus for cross-border guides should include in terms of both content and the avenues of content delivery.
-It also presented samples of what some of the suggested avenues of the form of tourismscapes.
+It also presented samples of what some of the suggested avenues of content delivery might look like.
+An innovative and unique concept was also introduced in the form of tourismscapes.
 These tourism routes based on specific themes and niche tourisms can, in effect, cross the entire region of Southern Africa, physically opening up the rich potential and enhancing the opportunities for cross-border tourism.